ericcombiolab/LRTK/README.md

 ```
 *parameters

--B/--bam: The alignment file (.bam) obtained from aforementioned ALIGN function.
+-B/--bam: The alignment file (.bam) obtained from ALIGN function.

--R/--reference: The recommended "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.
+-R/--reference: Reference genome.

--A/--application: The SV caller.
-Users can choose from (Aquila, LinkedSV, VALOR).
+-A/--application: The SV caller (Aquila, LinkedSV or VALOR).

--T/--threads: default = 1, this determines the number of threads used for SV caller.
+-T/--threads: The number of threads used in SNV/INDEL caller (default: 1).

--O/--outfile: The final VCF file to write.
+-O/--outfile: Output VCF file.

--U/--uniqness:  The recommended "Uniqness_map/" is required database for Aquila.
-It can be downloaded from Zenodo.
+-U/--uniqness: "Uniqness_map/" is a required database for Aquila, which can be downloaded from Zenodo.

--S/--sonic: The recommended "sonic/" is required database for VALOR.
-It can be downloaded from Zenodo.
+-S/--sonic: "sonic/" is a required database for VALOR, which can be downloaded from Zenodo.

--V/--vcf: The recommended "Example.small.variants.vcf" is a VCF file generated from aforementioned SNV function.
+-V/--vcf: VCF file generated from ```SNV``` function.

 ### function 6: example for variant phasing